-----------------------------------

 If your blood pressure is surprisingly excessive, your medical doctor or nurse may also choose to lower it with drugs earlier than you begin exercising.

-What Exercises Should Be Avoided With High Blood Pressure?
+What Exercises Should be Avoided With High Blood Pressure?

 What exercises should be avoided with high blood pressure?
 Some different forms of activity are less helpful.
 For example, any workout that is very in-depth for short periods, including sprinting or weightlifting.